DLCheruiyot/SMB_2_Anonymized/README.md

 | ![](report_snapshots/email_performance.png) | ![](report_snapshots/product_summary.png) |

 ---

-## 🚀 How to Use

-1. **Clone this repo** and open in SQL Server Management Studio (SSMS).
-2. Run the `create_database.sql` script to generate a fresh anonymized database.
-3. Load schema scripts (`ddl_bronze.sql`, `ddl_silver.sql`, `ddl_gold_views.sql`) in order.
-4. Use `load_silver_data.sql` to populate and transform the Silver layer.
-5. (Optional) Connect Power BI Desktop to explore the model using your own visuals.

----

-## 🔐 Disclaimer

-This anonymized dataset is intended for educational, portfolio, and demonstration purposes only.
-All business identifiers, financial values, and sensitive fields have been randomized or removed.

 If you'd like a walkthrough of the full Power BI report or have questions about the modeling decisions, feel free to reach out or open an issue.